 Bipolar disorder affects both sexes equally, but there is a higher incidence of rapid cycling, mixed states, and cyclothymia in women.
 Early-onset bipolar disorder tends to occur more frequently in men and it is associated with a more severe condition.
 Men with bipolar disorder also tend to have higher rates of substance abuse (drugs, alcohol) than women.

 Bipolar disorder frequently occurs within families.
-Family members of patients with bipolar disorder are also more likely to have other psychiatric disorders.
+Family members of people with bipolar disorder are also more likely to have other psychiatric disorders.
 They include schizophrenia, schizoaffective disorder, anxiety disorders, ADHD, and major depression.

 Other Psychiatric Illnesses

-Many patients with bipolar disorder often have accompanying psychiatric disorders.
+Many people with bipolar disorder often have accompanying psychiatric disorders.
 They include:

 - Anxiety disorders